themefisher/navigator-hugo/README.md

 issue](https://github.com/gethugothemes/navigator-hugo/issues).

-## Submit Your Website To Our Showcase
+## 📱Submit Your Website To Our Showcase

 Are you using Navigator Hugo theme?
 Submit it to our [showcase](https://gethugothemes.com/showcase).